 1. Part 1 topics are introductory in nature.
 It is the simplest among 3.
 Here it is very likely that you will be asked questions about yourself, such as:

-2. Part 2 topics are of a personal in nature.
+2. Part 2 topics are personal in nature.
 You may be asked to describe a family member you appreciate or about a famous festival in your country.
 You have to include everything which you know about it.

-For example: Describe your favourite photograph
+For example: Describe your favorite photograph

-3. Part 3 you have to discuss, speculate and explain more about the topic discussed in the previous part, you may have to state the importance of family or how festivals define our society.
+3. In Part 3 you have to discuss, speculate and explain more about the topic discussed in the previous part, you may have to state the importance of family or how festivals define our society.

 Only examiners who are certified will evaluate your speaking.
 When your IELTS speaking section will be conducted, it will be recorded and assessed later.
 The examiners who listen to your recording are given a set of rules on the basis of which scoring is done.
 You will be given marks on the basis of the following 4 criteria of the IELTS Speaking Test.